Justaus3r/Anfu/README.md

 #### Windows:
 Just download the executable and start using it

-##### Linux:
+#### Linux:
 - Download the zip and extract it
 - Change the permission of setup file to executable(i.e ```chmod +x setup.sh```)
 - Execute the script i.e:```./setup.sh```
 - Type ```Anfu``` in terminal and start using it.cheers!

-### Key Features
+## Key Features:
 - A simple and attractive TUI(Textual user interface).
-- Portable ,no need for installation.install anywhere anytime
+- Cross-platform,works on both windows and linux and probably on Mac too(haven't checked on mac tho).
+- Enhanced Error-handling,save error's in errorlog on Desktop
+- Portable ,you can either install anfu or either use a portable version.use anywhere anytime.
-- Symmetric encryption.Files are encrypted with high level encryption
+- Symmetric encryption.Files are encrypted with high level encryption.
-- Can Automatically Adjust itself with the screen at start time.
+- Menory checking module for constantly checking system memory and show warnings when system exceeds 85% of memory usage.
+- Change font-type from simple font to fancy font(you need to configure your terminal for showing unicode characters).
+- Show tray notification upon encryption and decryption.
+- Mouse support,you can use keyboard as well as mouse for selecting options.
+- Interactive,can adjust itself to window size.

 ### TODO List:
 - Encrypt Files with password